Written by: Matt Timm, PhD

 Your purpose is to assess the extent to which client family members are relatively passive recipients of an intervention service or openly valued equal partners in designing and implementing the interventions.
 Those of us who have degrees and titles associated with our names (typically being paid to work with client family members) would do well to remain cognizant of this somewhat uncomfortable truth: However learned, sincere, sensitive, and hard-working we may be, there are parents who are infinitely more effective in attracting, supporting, and assisting struggling parents than we can ever be.
 Other parents within the group might have the capacity to say things like, “I know exactly how that feels, let me tell you what happened with us.”
 Or, “This program saved our family.”
 Professionals are often unable to relate to a family on such a personal, experiential level.

-A vivid visual image symbolizes the essence of an authentically collaborative partnership.
+A vivid visual image represents the essence of an authentically collaborative partnership.
 Picture if you will a staff member sitting directly across from a newly enrolled parent as they review home program data.
 The staff member is wagging her index finger in the direction of the parent as they discuss what has been done, not done, and needs to be done.
 Now picture a different visual image.
 That same staff member and parent are sitting side-by-side at that same table examining the same home program data as they discuss what has been done, not done, and needs to be done.
 No wagging index finger, just mutually respectful colleagues.
 Finally, picture an even more contrasting visual image.
 Two parents, one a newly enrolled “client” and one a more experienced parent fulfilling her “payback” commitment to the program are sitting side-by-side at that same table as they review what has been done, not done, and needs to be done.

 Matt Timm, Ph.D.